-Place buffer sleeve and mainspring into the lower receiver and align the buffer sleeve notch with the welded buffer stop of the lower receiver.
+Place buffer sleeve and mainspring into the lower receiver and align the buffer notch with the welded buffer stop of the lower receiver.
+(FIGURE 24).

+Push the buffer and mainspring into the lower receiver in one continuous, fluid motion.
+Once pushed past the buffer stop, rotate the buffer to lock it behind the buffer stop.
 (FIGURE 25).

-2. Push the buffer sleeve and mainspring into the lower receiver in one continuous, fluid motion.
-Once pushed past the buffer stop, rotate the buffer sleeve to align the notches vertically with the larger notch on top (FIGURE 26).